ernesgonzalez33/nd0067-c4-deployment-process-project-starter/README.md

 # Hosting a Full-Stack Application

+## Information about my environment

+To access the application running, go [here](http://ernesgonzalez33-udagram-ui.s3-website-us-east-1.amazonaws.com/home).

+All screenshots are in the [screenshots](./screenshots/) folder.

+For more information about the Architecture or Pipeline process, go to the [docs](./docs/) folder.

 ### **You can use you own project completed in previous courses or use the provided Udagram app for completing this final project.**

 ---